kdrivas/lexical_complexity/findings/data.md

 ## Findings
+- There are 3 null values in token column
 - In the table below, I find Multi has more complexity than Single

 |          	| Single   	|          	| Multi    	|          	|